MY LOVE/HATE RELATIONSHIP TO COMPETE

 MY FIRST TIME

 I came very close to getting a pro-card at my very first competition.
-I must have done my quarter turns a million times with the competitor whom I was up against for the final run through.
+I must have done my quarter turns a million times with the competitor whom I was up against for the final run-through.
 Honestly, I thought I had won.
-I had much more muscle than her and I thought that was what it was about.
+I had much more muscle than she and I thought that was what it was about.
 My trainer told me that if it was close I would nail it with symmetry.

 Unfortunately, four out of the five judges did not think the same thing.
-I may had the muscle mass but I was not as lean as I needed to be.
-In hindsight I can see that now, but it still was devastating to me at the time.
+I may have the muscle mass but I was not as lean as I needed to be.
+In hindsight, I can see that now, but it still was devastating to me at the time.